 To accentuate the detox: 1/2 to 1 teaspoon of white zeolite clay like this.

-And we can add a mixture of plants in capsules to stimulate the detox, like dandelion, artichoke, Oregon grape, black radish etc.
+And I can add a mixture of plants in capsules to stimulate the detox, like dandelion, artichoke, Oregon grape, black radish etc.

 We take our time to eat.